ECG interpretation: Characteristics of the normal ECG (P-wave, QRS complex, ST segment, T-wave)

 However, Bazett’s formula is several decades old and has been questioned because it performs poorly at very low and very high heart rates.
 Newer formulas (which are incorporated in modern ECG machines) are to be preferred over Bazett’s formula.
 QTc duration is calculated automatically in all modern ECG machines.
 The result is based on the lead with the longest QTc duration (typically leads V2–V3).

-Causes of prolonged QTc duration: antiarrhythmics (procainamide, disopyramide, amiodarone, sotalol), psychiatric medications (tricyclic antidepressants, SSRI, lithium etc); antibiotics (macrolides, kinolones, atovaquone, klorokine, amantadine, foscarnet, atazanavir); hypokalemia, hypocalcemia, hypomagnesemia; cerebrovascular insult (bleeding); myocardial ischemia; cardiomyopathy; bradycardia; hypothyroidism; hypothermia.
-A complete list of drugs causing QT prolongation can be found here.
+Causes of prolonged QTc duration: antiarrhythmics (procainamide, disopyramide, amiodarone, sotalol), psychiatric medications (tricyclic antidepressants, SSRI, lithium, etc); antibiotics (macrolides, quinolones, atovaquone, chloroquine, amantadine, foscarnet, atazanavir); hypokalemia, hypocalcemia, hypomagnesemia; cerebrovascular insult (bleeding); myocardial ischemia; cardiomyopathy; bradycardia; hypothyroidism; hypothermia.

-Short QTc syndrome (QTc <0,390 seconds) is uncommon and can be seen in hypocalcemia and during digoxin treatment.
+Short QTc syndrome (QTc <0,390 seconds) is uncommon and can be seen in hypercalcemia and during digoxin treatment.
 It is very rare but may cause malignant arrhythmias.

 The electrical axis of the heart (heart axis)

 Although often ignored, assessment of the electrical axis is an integral part of ECG interpretation.
 The electrical axis reflects the average direction of ventricular depolarization during ventricular contraction.
 The direction of the depolarization (and thus the electrical axis) is generally alongside the heart’s longitudinal axis (to the left and downwards).
 Figure 38 shows the coordinate system where the green area displays the range of the normal heart axis.